Our Status at the United Nations ECOSOC

 Connecting Young Leaders.
 Shaping Global Decisions.

-The Young Global Leaders Network (YGLN) is an international youth leadership organisation empowering young Africans to lead in public life, business and civil society.
-Across Ghana, Nigeria, South Sudan, Sierra Leone, DR Congo, Ethiopia and more than 25 other countries, we connect ambitious young leaders with mentoring, skills development, policy engagement and networks that turn bold ideas into visible impact.
+The Young Global Leaders Network (YGLN) is an international youth leadership organisation empowering young people across Africa, Asia and Europe to lead in public life, business and civil society.
+From Ghana, Nigeria, South Sudan, Sierra Leone, DR Congo and Ethiopia to more than 25 other countries, we connect ambitious young leaders to mentoring, skills development, career growth and global opportunities, including policy engagement, international programmes and networks that turn bold ideas into visible impact.

 At YGLN you will find